Math 18.02 Concourse – Calendar of topics and HW assignments -- Fall 2011

 Exercises for Vectors and Matrices (1A to 1K, 12 pages)

-L3 Thurs, Sept 15 Algebra and geometry of lines and planes.
-Matrix multiplication; matrix methods and systems of linear equations.
-Parametric equations for curves and surfaces.
-Parameterized paths, velocity vectors.
+L3 Wed, Sept 11 Algebra and geometry of lines and planes.
+Matrix methods and systems of linear equations, row reduction and parameterization of lines and planes.
+[Lecture #3 Notes]

 References:

-Parameterized surfaces vs. surfaces described by equations; cylinders, spheres; cylindrical and spherical coordinates; spheres, hyperboloids, ellipsoids, etc.
+Vector-valued functions and applications in physics.
+Parameterized surfaces vs. surfaces described by equations; cylinders, spheres, hyperboloids, ellipsoids, etc.

 Read sections 13.1-13.2 (Functions of Several Variables);